 We size our type across the following four breakpoint groups to suit a range of devices and input methods:

-To make the type styles reuseable across different page-types and contexts, we've set up a naming convention that comes from traditional type measuring techniques.
+To make the type styles reusable across different page-types and contexts, we've set up a naming convention that comes from traditional type measuring techniques.

 The sizes shown below correspond to size and line-height (size/line-height) and are in pixels, based on a baseline of 72 pixels per inch (ppi).
 We recommend you set font sizes using relative units to allow for the changing nature of the user's browser.
 This creates uniformity across different screen sizes and capabilities.